eficode-academy/code-infra/README.md

   * Artifactory runs at http://YOUR-DOCKER-HOST:8090/artifactory
   * Registry run at http://http://YOUR-DOCKER-HOST:5000

-The testing web server (written in Go) will be accessible at http://YOUR-DOCKER-HOST:8000 - when you compile it and run it.

-There is a centos-slave Docker container, which you may need to build yourself if you decide to modify it.

-The containers home directories (data directories) are in /opt/containers .
+The containers home directories (data directories) are in /opt/containers, except for jenkins which is mounted on /var/jenkins_home to be compatible with jenkins workspace paths.
-The /opt/containers directory tree needs to be owned by uid 1000 and gid 50.
-They are setup to have this ownership.
+These directory trees need to be owned by uid 1000 and gid 50.
+They are setup to have this ownership when you run the create-homes.sh script.
-If you want to do something manually to these directories, you need to use sudo.

-There is a GoWebServer directory which contains http.go file.
-You can run it and it will open a port 8000 and listen on it.
-This is the test project, which will be compiled by the students through jenkins.

-# setup
+# Setup

 Create the data filesystems for the servers: